even4void/aliquote/content/post/nice-looking-r-graphics.md

 The R code is available on <http://www.gradaanwr.net/content/ch12-ensemble-graphics-and-case-studies/>.
 This is certainly the next book I will order on [Amazon.com](http://www.amazon.com).

 While reading [Fibonacci Numbers in the Real World](http://lee-phillips.org/lispmath/), I also found a nice looking scatter plot (see Figure 1).
-I don't know which software was used to produce this graphic.
+I believe Gnuplot was used to produce this graphic.
 Here is one way to get started and draw a similar scatter plot using R, where axis ticks are drawn inside the plotting region, and not outside, and with a fine grid added to the plot.
 I will use a data frame that can be found in the `MASS` package.

 ```r
 with(birthwt, plot(lwt, bwt, panel.first = grid(nx = NULL, ny = NULL, lty = 1),